-Call of the Sea is constructing a traditional wooden tall ship, MATTHEW TURNER, which will serve as an experiential learning platform for Bay Area youth.
+Call of the Sea built a traditional wooden tall ship, brigantine Matthew Turner, to join our fleet and serve as an experiential learning platform for Bay Area youth.

-This tall ship is designed after the ship Galilee, which was built in the late 1800’s by the ship designer and builder Matthew Turner.
+Matthew Turner is a tall ship designed after the ship Galilee, which was built in the late 1800’s by the ship designer and builder Matthew Turner.
 The Galilee held the San Francisco to Tahiti passage record of 19 days for many years.